550 Squadron Photos

 Operations Lists

-F/L Cassidy completed two full operational tours - the first with 626 Squadron and the second with 550 Squadron - and saw war service from 6th December 1942 until demobbed on 27th February 1946.
-He made a total of nine visits to Berlin during his time with the two squadrons.
-During the period of the two operational tours he was an instructor in Canada.
-Below are the full list of the operations undertaken on F/L Cassidy's two tours.
+F/Lt Cassidy completed two full operational tours - the first with 12/626 Squadron and the second with 550 Squadron - and saw war service from 6th December 1942 until demobbed on 27th February 1946.
+He made a total of nine visits to Berlin during his time with the 12/626 Squadron.
+In the period between his two operational tours he was an instructor.
+He flew the majority of his operations in Lancasters (Marks I and III), but also a number of his early (12/626 Sqdn) operations in Wellingtons.
+He also flew in Halifaxes and trained, of course, in Ansons.
+Below are the full lists of the operations undertaken on F/Lt Cassidy's two tours.

 PhotoComment

-Flight Lieutenant Cassidy F/L Cassidy, first tour ops (with 626 Sdqn out of Wickenby).
+Flight Lieutenant Cassidy F/Lt Cassidy, first tour ops (with 12/626 Sdqn, flying out of RAF Wickenby).

-Most of these operations were the subject of the book Lancaster Target by Jack Currie, Cassidy's pilot.
+These operations were the subject of the book Lancaster Target by Jack Currie, Cassidy's pilot.
+This book has been described as ".. one of the best three books about life in Bomber Command during World War II".

-Flight Lieutenant Cassidy Flight Lieutenant Cassidy second tour ops (with 550 Sdqn out of North Killingholme).
+Flight Lieutenant Cassidy F/Lt Cassidy second tour ops (with 550 Sdqn, flying out of RAF North Killingholme).

-The 2nd op, on BQ-B Phantom of the Ruhr, to Aschaffenburg was the last op for the Phantom; S/L Caldow, a very experienced pilot, had her grounded on their return as no longer air-worthy.
+The 2nd op, on BQ-B, The Phantom of the Ruhr, to Aschaffenburg was the last op for the Phantom of the Ruhr; S/Ldr Caldow, a very experienced pilot, had her grounded on their return as no longer air-worthy.

 PhotoComment